 We were unable to climb until 5.30am on the following Monday morning due to our filming permit, so hung around the valley doing very little due to the heat, the coolness of autumn still absent.
-In fact I’d never felt such heat in Yosemite, even in June, the temperature up in the 90’s.
+In fact, I’d never felt such heat in Yosemite, even in June, the temperature up in the 90’s.
 I began to wonder if it would be possible to even climb in such heat, as beyond the Nose the wall was almost empty (apart from Brits Vick and Guy climbing Zodiac, and Brit Ollie soloing Tangerine Trip, all proving the adage about ‘Mad dogs and Englishmen”).

 I began to have doubts about the feasibility of climbing the wall, while at the same time Ella was chomping at the bit.
-She had begun to immerse herself in the Valley, its strange collection of people, its names and rules, bus circuits and cafeteria menus.
+She had started to immerse herself in the Valley, its strange collection of people, its names and rules, bus circuits and cafeteria menus.
 One day I said “maybe if we finish early we could go to San Fransisco and visit Alcatraz, to which she replied “can’t we climb Lost Arrow Spire instead?”

-Oh how I wished I’d been cold bloodied on the days that followed.
+Oh, how I wished I’d been cold bloodied on the days that followed.

 On each pitch Ella had to jumar a fixed rope (backed up by a shunt on the haul line), inching her way up on her jumars.
-As each pitch progressed she got more and more tired, getting slower and slower.
+As each pitch progressed, she got more and more tired, getting slower and slower.
 A few people had asked what I’d do if she couldn’t get up the wall and my reply was “well she’ll have to!” - never actually considering what if she couldn’t.

-On the final pitch Ella wanted to free climb, so I belayed her up, easy climbing for her in her trainers, but still on the edge of the world.
+On the final pitch, Ella wanted to free climb, so I belayed her up, easy climbing for her in her trainers, but still on the edge of the world.